HavartiBard/jetson-voice-assistant/README.md

 ### Voice Commands

+1. Say **"jetson"** (wake word) to activate the assistant
+2. Wait for "Yes?" response
+3. Give your command:
    - "What time is it?" - Get the current time
    - "What's today's date?" - Get the current date
    - "Tell me a joke" - Hear a random joke
    - "Search for [query]" - Search the web
+   - "Hello" / "Hi" - Greeting
+   - "Thank you" - Acknowledgment
    - "Goodbye" - Exit the assistant
+   - Any other question - Uses OpenAI GPT (if configured)

 ## Customization